mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I don't think I could ever trust that many people."

+"It comes with time."

+He nodded in understanding, and then thi turned the conversation to him.

-"Do you trust your family?"
+"Do you trust your family, Kipnu?"

 He hesitated.
-"Yea...mostly."
+"Yea, of course."

 Thi became curious.
 "Tell me about them," thi said.